Protect against airborne viruses and bacteria

 Now, both scientists and authorities agree that coronavirus can spread through the air.

-In the way that we expect clean water from our taps, the also must expect clean air inside our buildings.
+In the way that we expect clean water from our taps, we expect clean air inside our buildings too.
 Most ventilation standards account for control of odour, CO2 levels, temperature and humidity – but not viruses.

 Ventilation of clean, air disinfection is now critical for indoor safety, now and for the future.